davidinfosec/task-runway/README.md

 - New context menu for Edit Path; fixed to appear on top, even if Task Runway is set for Always-On-Top.
 - Selection bug for rename/edit path fixed and will now properly deselect other items.

+  ** if your autoupdater is having issues, I apologize; please download the installer below.
+I am looking into why this is behaving strangely! **

 Click [here](https://taskrunway.com/install) to download the latest version!